hugllaslima/app-e-commerce/README.md

 # E-Commerce-Application-CI-CD-Pipeline

 I am tasked with developing and maintaining an e-commerce platform.
-This platform has two promary components:
+This platform has two primary components:
 1. E-Commerce API: Backend service handling product listings, user accounts, and order processing.
 2. E-Commerce Frontend: A Web application for users to browse products, manage their accounts, and place orders.

-The goal is to automate the integration and deployment process for both components using GitHub Actions, ensuring continous delivery and integration.
+This capstone project aims to provide hands-on experience in automating CI/CD pipelines for a real-world e-commerce application, encompassing aspects like backend API management, frontend web development, Docker containerization, and cloud deployment.

 Project Tasks:

 ***Task 1: Project Setup***